Hexagon/blog/src/posts/guide-to-js/2023-08-31_evolution-of-javascript.md

 JavaScript was created back in 1995 by Brendan Eich while he was working at Netscape.
 It was meant to be a simple language to add interactivity to websites.
 Eich put together the first version in just 10 days.
-Since then, the first grew to be very important for front end web development right next to HTML and CSS, and then it grow to be just as important in the back end.
+Since then, it quickly became a cornerstone for both front-end and back-end web development.

 ## ECMAScript: The Rule Book